David (Michelangelo): Commission

 He began carving the statue early in the morning on 13 September, a month after he was awarded the contract.
 The contract provided him a workspace in the Opera di Santa Maria del Fiore behind the Duomo, paid him a salary of six fiorini per month, and allowed him two years to complete the sculpture.

 When the finished statue was moved from the Opera del Duomo to the Piazza della Signoria over the course of four days, as reported by two contemporary diarists, Luca Landucci and Pietro di Marco Parenti, a guard was placed to protect it from violence by other artists in Florence who had hoped for the commission.
 They were hostile to Michelangelo because of his bold request to the wardens of the Cathedral and the governor of the city, Piero Soderini.
 Despite the precaution, the sculpture was damaged by stones, leaving still visible marks on the upper part of its back.
-Four youths from prominent Florentine families were subsequently arrested by the Otto di Guardia and all but one were imprisoned for what may have been simple vandalism without a political motive.
+Four youths from prominent Florentine families were subsequently arrested by the Otto di Guardia and three were imprisoned for what may have been simple vandalism without a political motive.